Seteco/Somorrostro/How-to-write-new-module.md

             [unique_dimension_name, name, algorithm, multiplier, divisor]
         ]}
 ```

-All names are better explained in [External Plugins](https://github.com/firehol/netdata/wiki/External-Plugins) section.
+All names are better explained in the [External Plugins](https://github.com/firehol/netdata/wiki/External-Plugins) section.
 Parameters like `priority` and `update_every` are handled by `python.d.plugin`.

 ### `Service` class

 Every module needs to implement its own `Service` class.
-This class should inherit from one of framework classes:
+This class should inherit from one of the framework classes:

 - `SimpleService`
 - `UrlService`
 - `SocketService`
 - `LogService`
 - `ExecutableService`

-Also it needs to invoke parent class constructor in a specific way as well as assign global variables to class variables.
+Also it needs to invoke the parent class constructor in a specific way as well as assign global variables to class variables.

 Simple example:
 ```py